sourcegraph/about/content/blogposts/2024/sourcegraph-5.3-changelog.md

 ### OSS attribution guardrails [Beta]

-Since the LLMs used by Cody are trained using board corpuses of data, it's rare but possible for Cody to return code that closely matches public code.
+Since the LLMs used by Cody are trained using broad corpuses of data, it's rare but possible for Cody to return code that closely matches public code.
 OSS attribution guardrails is a new beta feature designed to reduce a team's exposure to introducing copyrighted code into their codebase.

 Guardrails works by verifying code suggested by Cody against a large corpus of public code.
 Cody runs this verification check any time it generates a code snippet of 10 lines or more.
 This impacts code returned to the user in two ways: